downerj/shadertest/README.md

 # shadertest
-An interactive GLSL shader playground.
+An interactive GLSL vertex/fragment shader playground in C++17.

 ## Building
 This version of the software successfully builds with debug flags on Ubuntu Linux 24.10 (GNU Make + GCC) and Windows 11 (Visual Studio + MSVC).